Biorepository and Integrative Genomics Initiative

 The ROC is an interdisciplinary body comprising of members from different arenas of health and clinical research.
-We have established this committee with 7 pair of members who will review and make decisions on how to best utilize the DNA samples for research.
+We have established this committee with five pair of members who will review applications and make decisions on how to best utilize the DNA samples for research.

 Understanding the sensitive nature of interaction with patients and families as well as the DNA related research, we have established an ethics committee.
 This committee is comprised of legal, ethics, regulatory and clinical representatives.
 The Ethics committee meets quarterly and reviews all patient interaction materials and processes, as well receives report on all research related decisions made by the ROC.

 Family Partners Council Sub-committee

 The Family Partners Council at LBCH comprises of over 40 families of children who have been treated at LBCH.
 The FPC has been involved from the development phase of the initiative.
 BIG initiative updates are provided to the FPC on a bi annual basis.
 All new patient resources are shared will the FPC sub-committee for review prior to usage for enrollment of patients.

 Will my child’s personal health information be shared?

 We remove personal health and identifying information from all samples before sharing with approved researchers.
 We will not release any information that could link the samples or health information to your child.

 Does participating require drawing additional blood?